-After returning home from the latest of several missions to England, Brigham Young received another important calling from the Lord—to “take especial care of [his] family” (verse 3), who had suffered in his absence.
+After returning home from a mission to England, one of many missions he served, Brigham Young received another important calling from the Lord—to “take especial care of [his] family” (verse 3), who had suffered in his absence.
 As you ponder how this and other counsel in section 126 applies to you, consider these words from Sister Bonnie L. Oscarson, former Young Women General President:

 “Remember that some of the greatest needs may be those right in front of you.
 Begin your service in your own homes and within your own families.
 These are the relationships that can be eternal.
 Even if—and maybe especially if—your family situation is less than perfect, you can find ways to serve, lift, and strengthen.
 Begin where you are, love them as they are, and prepare for the family you want to have in the future” (“The Needs before Us,” Ensign or Liahona, Nov.
 2017, 27).

 See also “Take Special Care of Your Family,” Revelations in Context, 242–49.

 False accusations and the threat of arrest had again forced Joseph Smith into hiding in August 1842.
 And yet the words he wrote to the Saints during this time (now Doctrine and Covenants 127) are full of optimism and joy.
 What do verses 2–4 teach you about God? about how you can face personal trials?